czervenka/3d-print/README.md

 - `Plater / Brim: checked`

 **Other notes**
-- Clean the bed well for the print to stick to it.
+- Clean the bed well for the print to stick to it (water with dish soap).